jbbarth/nextjs-starterkit/README.md

 Develop
 -------

-First use the correct version of NPM via NVM:
+First use the correct version of NPM via [NVM](https://github.com/creationix/nvm) (optional but recommended):

     nvm use